mbriziarelli/bundlephobia/README.md

 A rewrite of https://github.com/pastelsky/bundlephobia

+## FOR REVIEWERS

+### Done

+- Basic Setup with Next.js + TypeScript
+- ESlint linting
+- Jest unit testing + RTL for React Components + Coverage
+- Suggestions API
+- Build API (without caching) based on package-build-stats + jest-worker
+- Home Page with text field and suggestions

+### To Be Done

+- History API, giving the three minor versions and the newest major prior to the current one
+- Caching results for in the Build API
+- React component displaying results
+- Logging with winston
+- Instrumenting (timings, metrics) with Prometheus

 ## Installation

 In order to compile and run **Bundlephobia**, you'll need to have installed on your computer: